Jiyu-Kim/ocr/README.md

 # OCR Service

 There are two open source engine for OCR.
+- Tesseract
+- EasyOCR

+# Tesseract vs EasyOCR